helxplatform/helx-docs/installation.rst

 2. Navigate to devops/bin and copy env-vars-template.sh to an env specific properties file for your cluster cp env-vars-template.sh env-vars-clustername-helx.sh
 3. Edit the env vars file to be more specific to the cluster env you have set up earlier.
+4. Add variables for GITHUB_NAME, GITHUB_CLIENT_ID, and GITHUB_SECRET in the variables file and assign the corresponding values after the OAuth App is created.

 Deploy
 ------